logseq/publish-spa/new-action/README.md

 Since each Graph has its own subfolder, there is no basic index file for the site.
 Browsing directly into a subfolder will result in a 404 error.
 However, accessing newowner.github.io/LogSeq will work.

 To provide easy navigation, I have included an index.html file that can be placed in the root of newowner.github.io.
 This file dynamically lists all the subfolders as buttons for accessing the graphs.

+You need to replce <NewOwner/newowner.github.io> in fetch('https://api.github.com/repos/<NewOwner/newowner.github.io>/contents/') for this to work.